Varley Type 4 mid ship pumper and heavy rescue pumper

 The Bronto is presently stationed at Belconnen Fire Station, Aranda and carries a crew of two Firefighters both qualified in Bronto aerial firefighting.

 ACTF&R presently has a specialised HAZMAT vehicle capable of responding to and managing hazardous materials, Chemical, Biological and Radiological (CBR), post-fire atmospheric monitoring and fire fighting support response.
 The vehicle is located at Fyshwick Fire Station and is staffed by a Station Officer and three Firefighters.

 Compressed Air Foam System (CAFS) Tankers

-ACTF&R currently has two heavy and two light CAFS tanker units strategically located north and south of Lake Burley Griffin.
-The CAFS units work in tandem and assist in the protection of life and property when responding to bush and grass fire incidents in the built up area and on the rural interface of the ACT.
+ACTF&R currently has two heavy and two light CAFS tanker units, strategically located north and south of Lake Burley Griffin.
+The CAFS units work in tandem with other firefighting appliances and assist in the protection of life and property when responding to bush and grass fire incidents in the built up area and on the rural interface of the ACT.

-The great advantage of these appliances is the ability to generate and apply large amounts of ‘sticky’ foam to structures and vegetation that are at risk from fire.
+The great advantage of these appliances is their ability to generate and apply large amounts of ‘sticky’ foam to structures and vegetation that are at risk from fire.

-The units are staffed by a Station Officer and three Firefighters and are located on the south of the ACT at Chisholm Fire Station and in the north at Gungahlin Fire Station.
+The units are staffed by a Station Officer and three Firefighters and are located on the southside of the ACT at Chisholm Fire Station, and in the north at Gungahlin Fire Station.